Wherein our Saviour's birth is celebrated,

 - Done intentionally as a plot point on Danny Phantom.
 The villain Ghostwriter is out to get Danny on Christmas and intentionally drops him off in the Ghost Zone right in front of pretty much every foe he's ever faced at once.
 The bad guys slap a Santa hat on Danny's head and tell him they all put their differences aside on Christmas and have a party (Though remind him that come tomorrow, they'll all be out for his blood again).
 Danny defeats Ghostwriter by pointing out to the others that he broke the truce, sending all the bad guys to curb-stomp Ghostwriter for him.

-- Anyone who's seen the way that even an otherwise sparsely-attended church can fill up for Christmas Eve services will attest that this is very often Truth in Television.
+- Anyone who's seen an otherwise sparsely-attended church fill up for Christmas Eve services can attest that this is very often Truth in Television.
+Easter Sunday is prone to this as well.

-- Charity drives are a real-life example of just how seasonal the spirit of Christmas is.
+- Charity drives are another real-life example of just how seasonal the spirit of Christmas is.

-- Subverted by stores everywhere, who will remind people months ahead of time that Christmas is coming...because they know they'll make money.
+- Subverted by retailers everywhere, which make sure to remind people months ahead of time that Christmas is coming... because they know they'll make money.